nuitrcs/databases_workshop/sql/part1_exercises.md

 Select amount and payment_date from payment where the amount paid was less than $1.

+## Exercise: Distinct

 What are the different rental durations that the store allows?

+## Exercise: Order By

+What are the IDs of the last 3 customers to return a rental?

 ## Exercise: Counting